 Our paper contributes to this literature by investigating what happens once a natural resource is no longer valuable.
 Can agglomeration around natural endowments turn into a curse once the technology has evolved past it?
-Research suggests that incentives to invest in human capital were lower in mining areas, especially for men (Black et al., 2005a), and that this may have even translated into persistently low education in the long-term (Esposito and Abramson, 2021).
-We augment the existing evidence on the reversal of the resource blessing in two ways.
+Research suggests that incentives to invest in human capital were lower in mining areas, especially for men (Black et al., 2005a), and that this may have even translated into persistently low education in the long-term (Esposito and Abramson, 2021).4 We augment the existing evidence on the reversal of the resource blessing in two ways.
 First, from a methodological standpoint, our estimation strategy uses variation in the timing of mine closures.
-This allows us to move away from strategies purely based on the geographical distribution of coal resources, and compare people who were all born in mining counties.
-Second, our data permits tracing the impact throughout people's lives and over multiple generations, as well as following outmigrants.
-In doing so, we provide evidence of the persistence of the effect across space and generations, speaking to contemporary policy debates on the social costs of industrial decline.
+This allows us to move away from strategies purely based on the geographical distribution of coal resources, and compare people who were all born in mining counties.5 Second, we are the first to document persistent effects throughout life, and across generations and space.